-- Recognition of a previously unknown shear-related style of mineralization with values up to 3.6 g/t Au; - Values of 38.8 g/t Au and 14.3 g/t Au from grab samples at the Horseshoe iron-formation target.
+- Recognition of a previously unknown shear-related mineralization with values up to 3.6 g/t Au; - Values of 38.8 g/t Au and 14.3 g/t Au from grab samples at the Horseshoe iron-formation target.

-The mapping and prospecting campaign has successfully advanced the understanding of multiple target types on the project including iron-formation hosted gold.
-In addition, increased focus is now being given to gold-bearing volcanogenic massive sulphide ("VMS") targets and a newly recognized shear related style of mineralization, both of which were highlighted by the 2016 airborne VTEM survey.
+The mapping and prospecting campaign has advanced the understanding of multiple target types on the project including iron-formation hosted gold.
+Based on results an increased focus is now on gold-bearing volcanogenic massive sulphide ("VMS") targets and shear related mineralization, both of which were highlighted by the 2016 airborne VTEM survey.

-In March 2017, the Company commenced a Phase 1 drill program and completed the program in early April.
-Drilling consisted of 1,626 meters of NQ core in 8 holes which tested 8 of 18 targets identified from the Company's 2016 airborne geophysical and ground exploration programs.
-Based on initial reviews the Company focused on two target types summarized as follows:
+In March and April of 2017, the Company completed a Phase 1 drill program consisting of 1,626 meters of NQ core in 8 holes.
+The drilling tested 8 of 18 targets identified from the Company's 2016 airborne geophysical and ground exploration programs.
+The Company focused on two target types summarized as follows:

-Holes 1 to 3 targeted conductive anomalies with relatively low magnetic signatures in a package of intermediate to mafic volcanic rocks and tested the prospectivity of volcanogenic massive sulfide mineralization.
-Holes 4 through 8 were collared in a sequence of siliciclastic sedimentary rocks with variable amounts of oxide and silicate iron formation and tested the prospectivity of iron formation and shear zone hosted lode gold mineralization.
+Holes 1 to 3 targeted conductive anomalies with relatively low magnetic signatures in a package of intermediate to mafic volcanic rocks and tested the potential of volcanogenic massive sulfide mineralization.
+Holes 4 through 8 were collared in a sequence of siliciclastic sedimentary rocks with variable amounts of oxide and silicate iron formation and tested the prospectivity of iron formation and shear zone hosted gold mineralization.
 These holes were mainly targeted on anomalies generated from a 2016 airborne VTEM survey.
-Priority targets were usually outlined by significant 'conductors' coinciding with strong magnetic signatures and a confluence of regional structural features.
-It is anticipated that the results from this program will be released in early May.
+Results were released May 16th, 2017, six of the eight holes completed intersected permissive lithologies, favourable alteration types, and zones of significant sulphide mineralization.